pypi-diff/20230807/s/shared-atomic-enterprise/5!3.0.0-5!3.2.0/diff.md

-   length of extra field:                          17 bytes length of file comment:                         0 characters disk number on which file begins:               disk 1 apparent file type:                             text non-MSDOS external file attributes:             000000 hex MS-DOS file attributes (20 hex):                arc
+   length of extra field:                          17 bytes length of file comment:                         0 characters disk number on which file begins:               disk 1

-   The central-directory extra field contains:
+@@ -269,35 +306,72 @@
    - A subfield with ID 0x4453 (Security Descriptor) and 4 data bytes.
-+    The local extra field has 164 bytes of NT security descriptor data.
+     The local extra field has 152 bytes of NT security descriptor data.
-+  - A subfield with ID 0x5455 (universal time) and 5 data bytes.
+   - A subfield with ID 0x5455 (universal time) and 5 data bytes.
-+    The local extra field has UTC/GMT modification/access/creation times.
+     The local extra field has UTC/GMT modification/access/creation times.

-+
-+  There is no file comment.
+   There is no file comment.

-+
+-Central directory entry #8:
 +Central directory entry #9:
 +---------------------------
 +
-+  shared_atomic/atomic_bytearray.pypy38-pp73-win_amd64.pyd
++  shared_atomic/atomic_bytearray.pypy39-pp73-win_amd64.pyd
 +
-+  offset of local header from start of archive:   661843
++  offset of local header from start of archive:   640623
-+                                                  (00000000000A1953h) bytes
++                                                  (000000000009C66Fh) bytes
 +  file system or operating system of origin:      MS-DOS, OS/2 or NT FAT
 +  version of encoding software:                   3.0
 +  minimum file system compatibility required:     MS-DOS, OS/2 or NT FAT